 Gongsun Long is famously associated with the paradoxical claim that white horses are not horses.
-The brief extant dialogue defending this claim has attracted a plethora of interpretations, with no consensus in sight as to the significance and theoretical basis of the text's arguments.21 Hence the discussion here must be considered just one of several potentially defensible approaches to the text.
+The brief extant dialogue defending this claim has attracted a plethora of interpretations, with no consensus in sight as to the significance and theoretical basis of the text's arguments.17 Hence the interpretation proposesd here must be considered only one of several potentially defensible approaches to the text.

-21 One early, influential interpretation took its theme to be denying the identity of the universals "horse" and "white horse" (Feng 1958, Cheng 1983).
+17 One early, influential interpretation took its theme to be denying the identity of the universals "horse" and "white horse" (Feng 1958, Cheng 1983).
 Other interpretations have taken it to deal with kind and identity relations (Cikoski 1975, Harbsmeier 1998), part-whole relations (Hansen 1983, Graham 1989), how the extensions of phrases vary from those of their constituent terms (Hansen 1992), and even the use/mention distinction (Thompson 1995).
-For recent discussions, see Fung (2007), Im (2007), Mou (2007), Lucas (2012), Solomon (2013), and Fraser (2015).
-For overviews of competing interpretations, see Hansen (2007), Cheng (2007), and Fung (2014).
-For interpretations which, like that presented here, question the enterprise of interpreting "white horse" as a serious piece of philosophical inquiry, see Harbsmeier (1998) and Trauzettel (1999).
+For recent discussions, see (Fung 2007), (Im 2007), (Mou 2007), (Lucas 2012),

-This approach stems from two hypotheses.
-The first is that the likely theme of the "White Horse Discourse" is reflected in an ancient anecdote about Gongsun Long included in the introductory chapter of the Gongsun Longzi.22 Hoping to study with Gongsun Long, Kong Chuan asks him to first abandon the thesis that white horses are not horses, which Kong Chuan cannot accept.
+The present interpretation stems from two hypotheses.
+The first is that the likely theme of the "White Horse Discourse" is reflected in an ancient anecdote about Gongsun Long included in the introductory chapter of the Gongsun Longzi.
+Hoping to study with Gongsun Long, Kong Chuan asks him to first abandon the thesis that white horses are not horses, which Kong Chuan cannot accept.
 In response, Gongsun Long contends that Confucius himself-Kong Chuan's ancestor-accepted the same view.
 He cites a well-known story about the King of Chu losing his bow.

 The King's attendants asked to search for it.
 The King said, "Stop.
 A Chu person lost a bow.
 A Chu person will find it.
 Why bother to look for it?"
 Confucius heard about it and said, "The King of Chu is benevolent and righteous but hasn't yet followed all the way through.
 He should simply have said, 'A person lost a bow, a person will find it,' that's all.
 Why must it be 'Chu'?"
 In this way, Confucius took Chu people to be different from what's called "people."
-Now to approve of Confucius's taking Chu people to be different from what's called "people" but disapprove of my taking white horses to be different from what's called "horses" is contradictory.23 (1.1/1/14-18)
+Now to approve of Confucius's taking Chu people to be different from what's called "people" but disapprove of my taking white horses to be different from what's called "horses" is contradictory.
+19 (1.1/1/14-18)